 Anonymity is crucial, so anonymous responses is always enabled for these surveys.
 Employee satisfaction surveys are only useful to the degree that they paint an accurate portrait of the employee experience, so that you can act on any areas of concern.
 That accuracy requires honest answers, and honest answers require that employees feel safe, comfortable, and supported in speaking up.

 That said, employees also know that to achieve true transparency, their responses will be shared with the rest of the company so they can be discussed in the open air.
 That being the case, everyone is encouraged to submit responses that don’t contain information that might be used to infer their identity.

 Step 2: Discuss results live with the entire company

 The Ops team kicks things off by handing out an executive summary report containing all responses to each question.
-The pre-read gets everyone on the same page, and provides everyone with some valuable insight into how their peers feel about the state of the company.
+There is no editing of the responses.
+There is no shaping.
+The pre-read gets everyone on the same page, and establishes trust in the transparency of the process.

 “When people realize others share their excitement or concern, that’s a great feeling.
 Camaraderie spreads throughout the company, and reminds us that we all carry these emotions inside us.”

 — Thoey Bou